-If you believe that you’ve been unlawfully harassed at work, then you should contact a harassment lawyer.
+If you are being subjected to a hostile work environment, you should contact a lawyer.
 Don’t let your boss or co-worker continue to treat you like garbage.
 Take a stand.
 Harassment in the workplace decreases productivity, destroys relationships, causes anxiety, and ruins careers.
-Sadly, we’ve found that many employers don’t care if harassment is occurring and will not stop unless threatened by a lawyer.
+Sadly, we’ve found that many employers don’t care if they are promoting hostile employment practices.
+Most will not stop unless threatened by a hostile work environment lawyer.
+The above video details exactly what CA law says about hostile work environments (“HWE”).

-What is key to realize is that harassment becomes unlawful when the perpetrator is harassing the victim because of a protected characteristic (see below).
-What this means is that your boss might not be violating the law if he or she is being mean and demeaning to you.
-The critical element is that he or she is harassing you because of one of the below categories:
+What is critical to realize is that HWE becomes unlawful when the perpetrator is harassing the victim because of a protected characteristic.
+What this means is that your boss might not be violating the law if he or she is simply being mean to you.
+The critical element is that he or she has created an abusive environment directed at you because of one of the below categories:

-If a supervisor harasses you, the employer is automatically liable.
-However, in order to hold the employer liable for coworker hostile work environment, the employee must show the employer knew or should have known the harassment was occurring and failed to take action.
-Of course, the individual harasser can still be held personally liable even if the employer didn’t know or it was shown the employer had no reason to know of the bad behavior.
+If a supervisor is the perpetrator, the employer is automatically liable.
+However, in order to hold the employer liable for coworker HWE, the employee must show the employer knew or should have known the harassment was occurring and failed to take action.
+The video above makes this point very clear.
+Of course, the individual bad guy/girl can still be held personally liable even if the employer didn’t know or it was shown the employer had no reason to know of the bad behavior.

-To find out if the basis for your harassment is unlawful, contact our office for a consultation.
-Mr. Robertson is a harassment lawyer who will tell you whether your case is worth pursing.
+To find out if your work environment is unlawful, contact our office for a consultation.
+Mr. Robertson is a hostile work environment lawyer who will tell you whether or not your case is worth pursing.

-If your supervisor is picking on you because of one of the above categories, does the conduct rise to the level of harassment?
+If your supervisor is picking on you because of one of the above categories, does the conduct rise to the level of a unlawful work environment?
 The Fair Employment & Housing Commission defines “harassment” as:

 - verbal harassment, such as epithets, derogatory comments or slurs (or repeated romantic overtures, sexual comments and jokes or prying into one’s personal affairs); or